 Skin Cancer Surgery in Melbourne, FL

 If you are diagnosed with skin cancer, there are several treatment options that may be available to you depending on the type of cancer, location on the body, and extent of damage.
-At Dermatology + Plastic Surgery, led by dermatologist Anita Saluja, MD and plastic surgeon Rebecca Novo, MD , the best treatment options and precise surgery for skin cancer are helping residents of Melbourne, Viera, Brevard County, the beaches, and nearby communities in the Central Florida area live healthy, cancer-free lives. #foryourbestself
+At Dermatology + Plastic Surgery, led by dermatologist Anita Saluja, MD and plastic surgeon Rebecca Novo, MD , the best treatment options and precise surgery for skin cancer are helping residents of Melbourne, Viera, Brevard County, the beaches, and nearby communities in the Central Florida area live healthy, cancer-free lives.
+Dr. Saluja is currently limiting her skin cancer dermatology practice to her aesthetic/anti-aging patients and their adult family members.
+New patients for Dr. Saluja should have a referral from a current client.
+Dr. Saluja no longer accepts Care Credit as a form of payment. #foryourbestself

 Surgery for basal and squamous cell skin cancers and melanoma